 Urban Fantasy

-In urban fantasy, the supernatural elements are sometimes hidden, known only to particular initiates, or they are an acknowledged part of the world.
+In urban fantasy, supernatural elements are sometimes hidden, known only to particular initiates, or they are an acknowledged part of the world.
 Urban fantasy is the real world with a magical twist.

 While urban fantasy requires less extensive world-building than single-world high fantasy and portal-quest fantasy, the supernatural elements still need to be richly considered, believably drawn, and internally consistent.